jhewarren/multiserve/README.md

 echo the data back).

 - You are required to summarize all your data and findings in a properly formatted technical report.
 Make extensive use of tables and graphs to support your findings and conclusions.

+# Design
+## Client
+ - need to allow input of server IP, data length, run duration/quantity
+ - need to run multiple clients on one box
+ - [like to optimize performance by threading clients]
+* initial design will be to call clients from bash shell command line will always be consistent <program> IP len time(s)